Wollaton Hall, Wollaton, Nottingham, NG8 1BT

 Once your request has been received and approved we will email you back with further information as to how your personal assistant ticket will be issued.

-A dedicated viewing platform will be provided at the Main Stage.
+Dedicated viewing platforms will be provided at the Main Stage and Confetti Stage.
 The viewing area will be elevated and enclosed with hand railing and accessible via a ramp.
-In order to gain access to the viewing platform, you need a viewing platform wristband.
-This also comes with a wristband that can be worn by a personal assistant or companion so that they can join you on the platform; there will be some seating available.
 Viewing platforms will be stewarded to ensure correct use.

-The platform is not under cover.
+The platforms are not under cover.
 Platforms will have some seating for use by a friend or Personal Assistant of the platform user, each disabled guest will be entitled to have one friend or personal assistant accompany them on the viewing platform.
 Space is also available adjacent to the platform.

 There will be at least one temporary Disabled Toilet at each Toilet location, and one by the Main Stage viewing platform.
 There is also an existing disabled Toilet in the Courtyard of the Nottingham Industrial Museum building and a changing place facility.
 All disabled toilets are marked on the festival map which will be available the week prior to the event.